nando/mundo-pepino/README.markdown

 ## What's in this world...

-Expresing our app behavour with a natural language has to deal with the fact that **one sentence can be expresed in many other ways**.
+Expresing our app behavour with a natural language has to deal with the fact that **one sentence can be expresed in many different ways**.

 This fact can easily drive us towards an **explosion of the step definitions** making the maintenance of our app more difficult.